-MAC Practical Nursing students graduate
+MAC Practical Nursing Students Graduate

-Mineral Area College graduates of the community college’s 58th class of the Practical Nursing Program participated in ceremonies on July 27 at the college’s Fine Arts Theater in Park Hills.
+PARK HILLS – Mineral Area College graduates of the community college’s 58th class of the Practical Nursing Program participated in ceremonies on July 27 at the community college’s Fine Arts Theater in Park Hills.

 Graduating students included: